 Theoretical studies over the last decade point to many-body localization (MBL) in a disordered isolated quantum system as a more generic alternative to thermalization dynamics.
 In his original paper on single-particle localization, Anderson already speculated that interacting many-body systems subject to sufficiently strong disorder would also fail to thermalize [8].
 Only recently, however, have convincing theoretical arguments been put forward that Anderson localization remains stable under the addition of moderate interactions, even in highly excited many-body states [9, 10, 11].
 Further theoretical studies have established the many-body localized state as a distinct dynamical phase of matter that exhibits novel universal behavior [12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22].
 In particular, the relaxation of local observables does not follow the conventional paradigm of thermalization and is expected to show explicit breaking of ergodicity [23].
-In many ways, the MBL transition is fundamentally different from all other known transitions [24, 25].
-On one side of the transition ergodicity prevails and quantum effects decay at long times, whereas on the other side quantum correlations persist indefinitely.
-Hence the MBL transition sets a sharp boundary between a macroscopic world showing quantum phenomena and one governed by classical physics.